craigmarksmith/qwilr/README.md

 - display errors next to appropriate field

 ## Challenges
+- Design.
+The UI is very very simple.
+I felt that making a function system was more important than a pretty one (for the first pass) and so that is why it's so simple.
 - Stocks can be sold at a fraction of a cent.
 (Which is why toFixed(4) is in a few places.)
 - this.setState sometimes takes time to respond, so sometimes setting the localstorage from the state in addToBalance didn't work.
 This happened with setting messages too.
 - it's already getting too big and complex.
 I'd like to move to redux next (or apollo if I add a graphql api)